Fania Bergstein

 Fania Bergstein (פניה ברגשטיין; 11 April 1908 – 18 September 1950) was an Israeli poet, lyricist and author who wrote and published for children and adults.

 Bergstein made a major contribution to the development of Modern Hebrew poetry for children.

 A number of her poems for both children and adults have become Israeli classics and are recognized as touchstones of Israel's literary and cultural heritage; many have been set to music.
 Several of her books, including prose and poetry for children and adults, were published posthumously.

 Biography

 Fania Bergstein was born in Szczuczyn in Belostoksky Uyezd, Grodno Governorate, Russian Empire (present-day northeastern Poland).

-Her father, Yehoshua Mordechai Bergstein was a Hebrew teacher and a central role model in her life; he instilled in her a love for and knowledge of Hebrew from a young age.
+Her father, Yehoshua Mordechai Bergstein, was a Hebrew teacher and a central role model in her life; he instilled in her a love for and knowledge of Hebrew from a young age.
 Historian Muki Tsur relates, "He taught her Hebrew and made her into a Hebrew poet already in Poland and that was something very special."

-Her mother, Dvora Bernstein née Tenenbaum, died when Fania Bergstein was a young woman.
-Several of her later poems were written about a mother, including "Mommy, Don't be Sad" ("Ima, Al Tihi'i Atzuva") and nursery rhymes about mother animals and their babies.
+Her mother, Dvora Bernstein, died when Fania Bergstein was a young woman.
+Several of her later poems were written about a mother, including "Mommy, Don't be Sad" ("Ima, Al Tihi'i Atzuva"), and nursery rhymes about mother animals and their babies.

-During World War I, the family moved to the Ukrainian city of Sumy, where she attended a Russian girls' gymnasium.
-After the 1917 revolution, Hebrew language instruction was banned in Russia and so the family moved back to Poland.
+During World War I, the family moved to the city of Sumy (present-day Ukraine), where she attended a Russian girls' gymnasium.
+After the Russian Revolution of 1917, Hebrew language instruction was banned in Russia and so the family moved back to Poland.

-In her youth she participated in the Zionist pioneering youth movement Hehalutz HaTzair and later became a key activist in the movement in Poland.
+In her youth, she participated in the Zionist pioneering youth movement Hehalutz HaTzair and later became a key activist in the movement in Poland.
 In 1930, when she was 22, Bergstein immigrated to Mandatory Palestine as part of the Fifth Aliyah and joined Kibbutz Gvat, which had been founded four years earlier in the Jezreel Valley.
 She migrated together with her partner, Aharon Weiner Israeli, himself an author, who is also variously identified as her husband and her "lifelong friend".
 At the age of 19 it was discovered she had a congenital heart defect and she was concerned that she might not be able to perform physical labor as a pioneer, as indeed came to pass.